16 Tips That Will Help You Make the Best Surveys, Quizzes & Polls

-- If you’re creating a personality quiz the value could definitly be the outcome.
+- If you’re creating a personality quiz the value could definitely be the outcome.
 After answering a series of questions about themselves, people are bound to be curious about what it all means about them.
-And in most cases they’ll be willing to leave their contact info to satisfy their curiosity.
+And in most cases, they’ll be willing to leave their contact info to satisfy their curiosity.

-- Same goes for a trivia quiz.
+- The same goes for a trivia quiz.
 After making it through a series of challenging questions people will want to know how many they got right.
-And in many cases they’ll be curious enough to give you their contact info.
+And in many cases, they’ll be curious enough to give you their contact info.

 - If you’re running a quiz or poll competition, the value could be a chance to win a prize.
 And it doesn’t have to be a big one to shift the needle.